machetie/SOBRiven/README.md

 ## Container Management

-The script now includes features to manage existing containers:
+The script includes features to manage existing containers:

 - Before installing an application, the script checks if a container for that application already exists.
 - If an existing container is found, you have the following options: